Faction (Planescape): Fraternity of Order

 These "Guvners" believe that knowledge is power; they learn and exploit both the natural laws of the universe and the laws of society.
 Their headquarters is the City Court, where they serve as judges and legal advocates.
 They recall the Sophists of Classical Athens.

 Free League

 As "Indeps", they reject the other factions and their bureaucratic, hierarchical dogmatism and do not consider themselves a faction at all.
 For this reason, they don't have a factol or an official headquarters, though Sigil's Great Bazaar serves as an unofficial one.
-They believe in individual freedom as the highest good and are analogous to libertarians.
+They believe in individual freedom as the highest good.

 Harmonium

 "Hardheads" believe that peace and stability can only be established under one rule — theirs.
 The planar faction known as the Harmonium is actually just a small part of a much larger political entity which rules over the entirety of the Prime Material world of Ortho.
 In Sigil, they serve as the city's police force, and their headquarters is the City Barracks.
-They are related to present day authoritarianism, particularly religious evangelicalism and fundamentalism.
+They are related to present day authoritarianism.
 They take offense to the term "Hardhead".